psaintmalo/PVU-WeatherBoy/README.md

 * -Electro- (Safe) -> Average impact above `SAFETY_MARGIN`

 ## Settings
-If you want to disable the automatic weather fetch, open main.py with notepad or any editor and change the first line `AUTO_ENABLED = True` to `AUTO_ENABLED = False`, if selenium or chromedriver.exe are missing, the program will automatically ask for the data to be manually entered.
+If you want to disable the automatic weather fetch, open options.txt with notepad or any editor and change the line `AUTO_ENABLED = 1` to `AUTO_ENABLED = 0`, if selenium or chromedriver.exe are missing, the program will automatically ask for the data to be manually entered.

-The `SAFETY_MARGIN`  used to recommend a greenhouse can be edited in the second line after `AUTO_ENABLED`.
+The `SAFETY_MARGIN`  used to recommend a greenhouse can be edited in the options.txt file at the line `SAFETY_MARGIN = 1`.
-A value of 5 means that it will recommend a greenhouse if the average impact is below 5%.
+A value of 1 means that it will recommend a greenhouse if the average impact is below 1%.

 ## Required Packages:
 In order to use the automatic weather fetcher you need to have *selenium* python package installed.